 - Once you complete the form you can send your registration request to email@example.com

 Please be advised that seats are limited and as a reminder, entrance to the program is on a first come first serve basis.
 During high volume periods you may expect a 10 to 15 working day delay to receive the Letter of Acceptance.
 The process starts after the registration fee is paid and proper documents are submitted.

 Herzing College will only accept those applications having an IELTS overall score of 6.0, with no band less than 5.5.

 Canada is the second largest country in the world and our over 36 million residents have their fair share of beautiful landscapes to choose from.
 From mountains, oceans, prairies and forests to prairies and lakes, our landscapes are as diverse as our people.

 Multiculturalism is an official policy, and we welcome citizens of all languages, cultures, religions and ethnicity.
 Today, approximately 20 percent of Canadians were born outside Canada.
 In Toronto, Canada’s largest city, this number is over 45 percent.
 Immigrants are a valued part of Canada’s multicultural society.

 English and French are the two official languages of Canada.
 Today, there are approximately 18 million Anglophones – people who speak English as a first language – and 7 million Francophones – people who speak French as a first language.
 Most Francophones live in Quebec.
 However, one million Francophones live in Ontario, New Brunswick and Manitoba, with a smaller presence in other provinces.
-At the same time, approximately one million Anglophones live in Quebec.
-A large number of non-official languages are also spoken in Canada.
-These include Aboriginal languages and a variety of languages spoken within immigrant communities.

 The ministries or departments of education in the province or territory where you live are your main sources of government information on all matters related to education.